Subhi-Dev/Terraform-Cloud-Computing/README.md

 ## Getting Started

-First, fork this repository to your Github account next, clone the code and run the following commands in the main directory, and substitute the variables with your real values
+First, fork this repository to your Github account

+Next, clone the code and run the following commands in the main directory, and substitute the variables with your real values
 ```bash
 export TF_VAR_REPO=Github Repo URL # Might be SET if you are on windows
 export TF_VAR_TOKEN=Github Personal Token